EndoGaming/Valorant-Instalocker/README.md

 # Valorant-Instalocker
-In this repository you can find a valorant instalocker that automatically locks your agents for you
+In this repository you can find a valorant instalocker that automatically locks your agents for you It was created in Python and the only requirement you need except having Python installed is "pyautogui" because this detects pictures of your agents and clicks on them

 Step 1: Run "tracker" to get the Middle of the Lock button location and write it in "box_coords.txt" (X first row, Y second row)
 Step 2: Take a Screenshot of the Agent Select Screen in Fullscreen and save it while no agent is chosen yet (I recommend doing this in a private match)